How a Press Indictment in 'The Insider' Indicts the Press

 Who knew, you see, who knew back when we were watching National Velvet, that this stupendous purple-eyed girl who had the supreme goyische gift of all, the courage and know-how to get up and ride around on a horse (as opposed to having one pull your wagon, like the rag-seller for whom I am named) — who would have believed that this girl on the horse with the riding breeches and the perfect enunciation was lusting for our kind no less than we for hers?
 Because you know what Mike Todd was — a cheap facsimile of my Uncle Hymie upstairs!
 And who in his right mind would ever have believed that Elizabeth Taylor had the hots for Uncle Hymie?

-That's the line that made me laugh out loud when I first read “Portnoy's Complaint” all those years ago.
+That’s the line that made me laugh out loud when I first read “Portnoy's Complaint” all those years ago.
 On Saturday, some part of me was thinking Roth linked Miller to Uncle Hymie, but Roth knew better.
 So did Monroe, apparently.
-Miller weren't no Uncle Hymie, that's for sure.

 Box Office: 'Wonder Woman' Has Legs